-There’s the adage that two heads are better than one; this sentiment definitely applies to business when relationships are key to success, especially for small businesses.
-Considering that Canada’s small business sector is responsible for over three-quarters of the new jobs in the past decade and almost 90% of the private-sector labour force1, it is essential that small business owners continue to build strong, lasting partnerships that fuel the business and keep this momentum growing.
+Canada’s small business sector was responsible for over two-thirds of the new jobs created in the past decade and over 80% of the private-sector labour force.
+It is essential that small business owners continue to build strong, lasting partnerships that fuel the business and keep this momentum growing.

-In this article, we will explore key reasons why building and maintaining partnerships with peers in larger organizations can yield positive results for small business owners both professionally and organizationally.
+Here are just a few ways building and maintaining partnerships with peers in larger organizations can benefit small business owners both professionally and organizationally.

 The digital space is packed with voices, and it’s become increasingly difficult to be heard above the noise.
 Smart business professionals understand that in order to “keep up with the pack”, it’s important to partner with other professionals from which you can learn.
-By expanding your knowledge about your industry, market trends and the like, you can position yourself as a thought leader whom others will look to for perspective, advice and business opportunities.
+You can expand your knowledge about your industry and market trends, and position yourself as a thought leader who others will look to for perspective, advice, and business opportunities.

-By networking with professionals in your field, not only do you start building those relationships, you can start demonstrating your subject matter expertise.
-Just because you’re in small business doesn’t mean you don’t have big ideas that others are eager to exchange and will help raise your profile.
-Whether your viewpoint matches theirs or not), your opinions will become valuable as you spur conversations that lead to ideas, action and opportunities.
+Networking with professionals in your field sends the signal of your value.
+You can start demonstrating your subject matter expertise, in addition to building those relationships.
+Many small business leaders have big ideas that others are eager to exchange and will help raise your profile.
+Whether your viewpoint matches theirs or not, your opinions will become valuable as you spur conversations that lead to ideas, action, and opportunities.

-In business, there’s always room to improve.
-That goes both individually and organizationally.
-By teaming with professionals that come from larger organizations, you are potentially tapping into other skillsets that your business can take advantage of in the future.
-Be open to learning, knowledge sharing and listening; those efforts may very well open up more doors.
+There’s always room to improve in business, both individually and organizationally.
+Teaming with professionals from larger organizations opens your team up to other skillsets that your business can take advantage of in the future.
+Be open to learning, knowledge sharing, and listening; those efforts may very well open up more doors.

-It is a good time for small businesses in Canada – 74% of businesses say they are either somewhat or very optimistic about the year ahead4.
-More than a quarter of small businesses are looking to expand sales channels and 3 out of 4 businesses are looking to hire.
-It’s a lot of hard work, dedication and the fostering of business relationships that make the upcoming year optimistic for this business sector.
+It will take hard work, dedication, and carefully nurturing business relationships to help make the upcoming year optimistic for the small business sector.
 Being open to partnering with professionals in larger organizations will help elevate you as a professional and take your small business to new heights.
-Here’s to a successful new year!
+Here’s to a successful year!